winkapp/dynamic-dynamodb-manager/README.md

 weekly or daily scheme using a predefined pattern.
 It also includes a command line tool that can be run via any *nix-like terminal.

+It extends https://github.com/sebdah/dynamic-dynamodb by dynamically writing a config file that can be read by dynamic-dynamodb service.
+Logically, dynamic-dynamodb is also required.

 ## Installation

 In each environment you are running this GEM you will need the following environment variables: